 Runtime: 96 minutes

 IMDb Rating: 7.3

 Featuring a cleverly written script and a charming cast of characters, Tin Cup is a golf movie about love, pride, and (of course) a comeback.
-Roy McAvoy (Kevin Costner) is a washed-up, trailer-living, past pro golfer working at a driving range, but decides to attempt the PGA tour title after meeting his rival’s charming girlfriend and attempting to win her heart as well.
+Roy McAvoy (Kevin Costner) is a washed-up, trailer-living, former pro golfer working at a driving range who decides to attempt the PGA tour title after meeting his rival’s charming girlfriend and setting out to win her heart.
 A classic for recreational golfers everywhere, this film will have you playing entire courses with just your 7 iron, just to see if you can.

 Director: Ron Shelton

 Main Cast: Kevin Costner, Rene Russo, Don Johnson